 Before submitting a proposal to the Committee on Educational Affairs (CEA), faculty should review the course submission checklist to ensure course proposals adhere to established guidelines and policies.
 This will minimize any questions/concerns the CEA may have and reduce the likelihood of having to make revisions.

-Login to CourseLeaf with your universal campus login and password, and follow the link for Curriculum Inventory Management (CIM).
+Login to CourseLeaf with your universal campus login (unix only, do not include @williams.edu) and password, and follow the link for Curriculum Inventory Management (CIM).

 The search function does not work like Google: